rdwrome/261fa24/07HTML&CSS/FPP.md

 TODO

+## Will any work as part of this project overlap with any work you are doing outside of this class?
+For another class?
+Who is the professor in this class?

+TODO

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?